sehumah/Simple-Instagram/README.md

     - If user already has an account and clicks **sign up** button, they're notified to click login button instead
     - If user does not have an account and clicks on **log in** button, they notified to click sign up button instead
     - Add logout button in the app bar menu to enable current logged in user to log out and navigate to signup/login screen
+    - Added a color tint to the background to indicate to the user that a photo goes there

 ## Video Walkthrough